finbourne/scheduler-sdk-csharp/sdk/docs/JobsApi.md

                 // uncomment the below to set overrides at the request level
                 // ResourceListOfScheduleDefinition result = apiInstance.GetSchedulesForAJob(scope, code, opts: opts);

-                // [EXPERIMENTAL] GetSchedulesForAJob: Get all the schedules for a single job ResourceListOfScheduleDefinition result = apiInstance.GetSchedulesForAJob(scope, code);
+                // GetSchedulesForAJob: Get all the schedules for a single job ResourceListOfScheduleDefinition result = apiInstance.GetSchedulesForAJob(scope, code);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));
             }